NBA Finals: 1980s: Celtics–Lakers rivalry and "Bad Boys" Pistons

-1991–1998: Bulls dynasty
+1990s: Bulls dynasty

 The majority of the 1990s was marked by the supremacy of the Chicago Bulls.
 The Bulls, led by head coach Phil Jackson and star players Michael Jordan and Scottie Pippen, won six titles in six Finals appearances from 1991 to 1998.
-The only other team to win a title during this time was the Houston Rockets who won titles in 1994 and 1995.
+The only other team to win a title during this time was the Houston Rockets, who won titles in 1994 and 1995.

-The first championship came at the expense of the Los Angeles Lakers, which also saw the last appearance in the Finals for Magic Johnson.
-Billed as a showdown between the aging Johnson and the upstart Jordan, the Lakers won the first game, 93–91.
-For the rest of the series, Pippen guarded Johnson, allowing Jordan to primarily focus on scoring, and Chicago won the next four games.
+The Bulls' first championship came at the expense of the Los Angeles Lakers, in the last Finals appearance for Magic Johnson.
+The series was billed as a showdown between the aging Johnson and the upstart Jordan.
+The Lakers won the first game, however, for the rest of the series, Pippen guarded Johnson allowing Jordan to primarily focus on scoring, until Game 5 when Jordan switched back to Johnson, forcing 6 critical turnovers.
+The Bulls won the next four games to win the series 4–1.
 The Bulls returned to the Finals the next year, pitted against Clyde Drexler and the Portland Trail Blazers.
-Throughout the 1991–1992 season, Jordan and Drexler led their teams to the best records in their respective conferences, leading to several comparisons between the two players in anticipation of a postseason match-up.
 Chicago defeated the Trail Blazers in Game 1 by 33 points, a game notable for Jordan breaking the record for the most three-pointers in a first half, with six.
-Game 2 went into overtime, with the Trail Blazers outscoring the Bulls 18–7 in the final period to win the game, even with Drexler fouling out in the 4th quarter.
-Games 3 and 4 were split between Chicago and Portland, respectively, but the Bulls won the final two games, clinching their second championship.
+The Bulls went on to win the series in six games.

-In 1993, Jordan was matched against close friend Charles Barkley, who was the league's reigning MVP of the Phoenix Suns.
-The Bulls won the first two games in Phoenix, 100–92 and 111–108.
-The Suns, rallying behind Barkley, won Game 3, 129–121 in Chicago in triple overtime.
-The Bulls won Game 4, 111–105, with Jordan scoring 55 points and tying Rick Barry for the second-most points in an NBA Finals game.
-The Suns won Game 5, 108–98, sending the series back to Phoenix.
+In 1993, The Bulls were matched against the Phoenix Suns, led by Charles Barkley, who was the league's reigning MVP of the Phoenix Suns.
+After dropping the first two games at home, The Suns won Game 3 in Chicago in triple overtime.
+The Bulls came back to win Game 4 with Jordan scoring 55 points and tying Rick Barry for the second-most points in an NBA Finals game.
 Chicago clinched the series in Game 6, 99–98, on John Paxson's three-pointer, as the Bulls became the third team in history to three-peat.
 After this win, Jordan retired from basketball to pursue a career in baseball.